7 Reasons to try MLD

 If the muscle is exposed to a perceived strain in the future the trigger point will reactivate to protect the tissue.
 Stretching throughout the day or after physical activity can assist in keeping the muscles long, limber and healthy.

-Book at Massage at Divine Spark to get the pain relief your deserve.
+Book a Therapeutic Massage at Divine Spark to get the pain relief your deserve.
 Book Now!